vin-ni/hover-on-touch/README.md

 Hover on Touch 1.0
 ============

 This is a pure Javascript Plugin for an alternative hover function on mobile devices.
-It shows secondary information on Taphold &amp; goes to a link on Tap.
+It shows secondary information on »Taphold« &amp; goes to a link on »Tap«.

-Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoveronscroll/).
-And here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoveronscroll/desktop).
+Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoverontouch/).
+And here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoverontouch/desktop).

-When you touch the element, the cover is hidden and the secondary element is shown.
-If you release under 250ms the touch event is interpreted as a click and a redirection to a, possible sub page / project page is triggered.
-Otherwise, if you hold longer, the event is interpreted as a "Taphold" and on release only the cover is shown again.
-This way the user can read the secondary information while scrolling the page for example.
+When you touch an element, the cover is hidden and the secondary information is shown.
+If you release under 250ms the touch event is interpreted as a click and a redirection to the given link is triggered.
+Otherwise, if you hold longer, the event is interpreted as a »Taphold« and the cover is shown again on release.
+The user can read the secondary information while scrolling the page for example.

 HTML Structure
 ------------